 6/3/13: Slotton is still addressing internal comments and finalizing the report.

-8/1/13: Slotton finalized report on 6/30/13.
+8/1/13: Slotton finalized his report on 6/30/13.
 Tuttle provided a summary of the fish mercury data.
-Slotton will present findings to Cache Creek Conservancy board on Oct.
-10, 5:30 at the preserve.
 Slotton will develop a monitoring protocol for biota in the gravel pit ponds.